“It is my mission to help families, especially women of domestic violence, repair their credit and become financially healthy first time homebuyers.”

-From 435 FICO Domestic Violence Survivor to 700+ FICO Warrior, Homeowner, and Investor
+From 435 FICO Domestic Violence Survivor to 700+ Homeowner and Investor

 In 2017, I walked away from my past and never looked back.
 I was freelancing social media management and barely making ends meet.
 Crowded into our small 2 bedroom apartment, my three children did what we could to survive.
 Within just a few months my freelancing gig turned into a business.